lujiefsi/CrashTuner/HowToReproduce.md

 ```

 ### 6. Failed to Reproduce
 We have reproduced all bugs successfully in our VM.
-If you can't reproduce one bug, you can try again by running it alone.
-But if the bug still fails to reproduce, please create an issue and attatch the runtime logs.
+If you can't reproduce one bug, you can try again by restarting it again from scratch.
+If the bug still fails to reproduce, please create an issue and attatch the runtime logs.